prometheus-net/prometheus-net/README.md

 For projects built with ASP.NET Core, a middleware plugin is provided.

-If you use the default Visual Studio project template, modify *Startup.cs* as follows:
+If you use the default Visual Studio project template, modify `Startup.cs` as follows:

+1. Add `app.UseMetricServer()` to the top of the `Configure` method.

 ```csharp
 public void Configure(IApplicationBuilder app, ...)